Fullmeals.

 Step 6: Knead Dough

-Remove the dough from the food processor and knead it by hand on a clean wooden board for until it becomes smooth and elastic, developing the gluten.
+Remove the dough from the food processor and it by hand on a clean wooden board for until it becomes smooth and elastic, developing the gluten.

 Step 7: Rest Dough